-- is held, directly or through a transparent entity, in a fully taxable resident company, in a European company meeting the requirements listed in Article 2 of the Parent-Subsidiary Directive or in a non-resident company subject to a tax that is comparable (in terms of rate and taxable basis) to the Luxembourg corporate income tax14 (subsidiary);
+- is held, directly or through a transparent entity, in a fully taxable resident company, in a European company meeting the requirements listed in Article 2 of the EU Parent–Subsidiary Directive or in a non-resident company subject to a tax that is comparable (in terms of rate and taxable basis) to the Luxembourg corporate income tax14 (subsidiary);

-- represents at least 10 per cent of the capital of the subsidiary (or alternatively, has a purchase price of at least €1.2 million (for the exemption of dividends and liquidation proceeds) or €6 million (for the exemption of capital gains)) and was held without interruption over the previous 12 months (or alternatively, the parent commits to hold such participation for at least 12 months).
+- represents at least 10 per cent of the capital of the subsidiary (or, alternatively, has a purchase price of at least €1.2 million (for the exemption of dividends and liquidation proceeds) or €6 million (for the exemption of capital gains)) and was held without interruption over the previous 12 months (or, alternatively, the parent commits to hold such participation for at least 12 months).

-If the above-mentioned minimum holding requirement under (c) is not met, an exemption of 50 per cent is available for dividends (including constructive dividends and interest on profit-sharing bonds, and excluding liquidation proceeds) distributed by a resident fully taxable capital company, a company covered by Article 2 of the Parent-Subsidiary Directive, or a capital company resident in a state with which Luxembourg has concluded a tax treaty and that is subject in its country of residence to income tax comparable with that of Luxembourg.
+If the above-mentioned minimum holding requirement is not met, an exemption of 50 per cent is available for dividends (including constructive dividends and interest on profit-sharing bonds, and excluding liquidation proceeds) distributed by a resident fully taxable capital company, a company covered by Article 2 of the EU Parent–Subsidiary Directive, or a capital company resident in a state with which Luxembourg has concluded a tax treaty and that is subject in its country of residence to income tax comparable with that of Luxembourg.
 The exemption applies to the net dividend income (i.e., the dividend income minus directly related costs and write-offs on the participation in connection with a dividend distribution of the same year).

-Costs (typically, financing costs), capital losses and write-offs relating to exempt participations are deductible as long as they exceed the exempt dividends received in the same year.
+Costs (typically, financing costs), capital losses and write-offs relating to exempt participations are deductible provided that they exceed the exempt dividends received in the same year.
 Losses resulting from this deduction can also be carried forward for 17 consecutive years.
 Losses generated before 2017 can be carried forward indefinitely.
 However, such deductions are recaptured when a capital gain is realised on the disposal of the same participation (i.e., the capital gain is exempt only to the extent it exceeds the amount of the recaptured deductions).

 ii IP regimes